 (a) For cells and batteries, packagings that completely enclose the cells or batteries, then placed with equipment in a packaging conforming to the requirements in paragraph (1) of this packing instruction; or

 (b) Packagings conforming to the requirements in paragraph (1) of this packing instruction, then placed with the equipment in a strong outer packaging constructed of suitable material, and of adequate strength and design in relation to the packaging capacity and its intended use.
-The outer packaging shall be constructed in such a manner as to prevent accidental operation during transport and need not meet the requirements of 4.1.1.3.
+The outer packaging shall be constructed in such a manner as to prevent accidental operation during carriage and need not meet the requirements of 4.1.1.3.

 The equipment shall be secured against movement within the outer packaging.

-Devices such as radio frequency identification (RFID) tags, watches and temperature loggers, which are not capable of generating a dangerous evolution of heat, may be transported when intentionally active in strong outer packagings.
-When active, these devices shall meet defined standards for electromagnetic radiation to ensure that the operation of the devices does not interfere with aircraft systems.”.4.1.4.1, P907 Replace the introductory sentence by: “This packing instruction applies to articles, such as machinery, apparatus or devices of UN No. 3363.”.
+Devices such as radio frequency identification (RFID) tags, watches and temperature loggers, which are not capable of generating a dangerous evolution of heat, may be carried when intentionally active in strong outer packagings.
+When active, these devices shall meet defined standards for electromagnetic radiation to ensure that the operation of the devices does not interfere with aircraft systems.”.

+NOTE by the OTIF secretariat: The necessity of this sentence in RID/ADR should be discussed by the ad hoc working group.
+For pure land transport this requirement seems to be not necessary.
+However, this requirement in RID/ADR is useful if a package is intended to be carried by air mode.

+4.1.4.1, P907 Replace the introductory sentence by: “This instruction applies to articles, such as machinery, apparatus or devices of UN No. 3363.”.

 In the text after this introductory sentence, in the first sentence, replace “machinery or apparatus” by “article”.
 In the second sentence, replace “machinery or apparatus” by “an article”.
 In the fifth sentence, replace “machinery or apparatus” by “article” (twice).
 In the sixth sentence, replace “machinery or apparatus” by “article”.